chef/chef-web-docs/chef_master/source/about_chefdk.rst

 * Chef Infra Client
 * chef and knife command line tools
-* Testing tools such as Test Kitchen, ChefSpec, Cookstyle, and Foodcritic
+* Testing tools such as Test Kitchen, ChefSpec, and Cookstyle.
 * Chef InSpec
 * Everything else needed to author cookbooks and upload them to the Chef Infra Server